Skip to main content

 Bistro Madrid Gran Paella

-Luckily, the paella served here is fully loaded with a sufficient amount of seafood, sausages and vegetables.
+Luckily, the paella served here is loaded with a sufficient amount of seafood, sausages and vegetables.
 The taste could not be faulted either.
 The seasoning was perfect and the saffron really came through.
 The only downside is that they did not appear to have used Spanish bomba rice.
 Nevertheless, the reasonable price point more than makes up for that!

 Alongside our already fully-loaded rice, we also had some meat dishes: